 Border South: Anthropology, Documentary Film, and the Politics of Border Crossing.

 November 4, 2019

 Thank you to the Intercultural Center (ICC) for opening their space and allowing us to host the movie COCO while we enjoyed authentic Mexican hot Chocolate and spent a bit of time telling stories about our ancestors and what this day means to us.

 November 1, 2019

-"Eddie's Perejil" is a gripping solo written and performed by Edward Paulino about a working-class Dominican-American college student who stumbles upon a document describing a long-forgotten genocide against Haitians by Dominicans known as the 1937 Haitian Massacre, el Corte, and temwayaj kout kouto.
+"Eddie's Perejil" is a gripping solo play, written and performed by Edward Paulino, about a working-class Dominican-American college student who stumbles upon a document describing a long-forgotten genocide against Haitians by Dominicans known as the 1937 Haitian Massacre, el Corte, and temwayaj kout kouto.
 This discovery and subsequent self-reflection sets him on an inescapable collision course with his romanticized notion of what it means to be Dominican in the diaspora.

-We gathered with graduating LALS students and Janes Award and Prizes' recipients to celebrate another year with our program.
+We gathered with graduating LALS students and Jane's Award and Prizes' recipients to celebrate another year with our program.